jagregory/abrash-zen-of-asm/src/chapter-07.md

 Be aware that all *mod-reg-rm* addressing defaults to accessing the segment pointed to by DS — *except* when BP is used as part of the *mod-reg-rm* address.
 Any *mod-reg-rm* addressing involving BP accesses the segment pointed to by SS by default.
 (If DS and SS point to the same segment, as they often do, you can use BP-based addressing modes to point to normal data if necessary, and you can use the other *mod-reg-rm* addressing modes to point to data on the stack.)
 However, *mod-reg-rm* addressing can always be forced to use any segment register with a segment override prefix.

 There are a few other addressing terms that I should mention now.
 Indirect addressing is commonly used to refer to any sort of memory addressing that uses a register (BX, BP, SI, or DI, or any of the valid combinations) to point to memory.
-We'll also use indirect to refer to branches that branch to destinations specified by memory operands, as in `jmp word ptr [SubroutinePointer]`.
+We'll also use indirect to refer to branches that branch to destinations specified by memory operands, as in `jmp word ptr [SubroutinePointer]`{.nasm}.
 We'll discuss indirect branching in detail in Chapter 14.

 Immediate addressing is a non-*mod-reg-rm* form of addressing in which the operand is a constant value that's built right into the instruction.
 We'll cover immediate addressing when we're done with *mod-reg-rm* addressing.

 Finally, I'd like to make it clear that a displacement is nothing more than a fixed (constant) value that's added into the memory offset calculated by a *mod-reg-rm* byte.
 It's called a displacement because it specifies the number of bytes by which the addressed offset should be displaced from the offset specified by the registers used to point to memory.
-In `mov si,[bx+1]`, the displacement is 1; the address from which SI is loaded is displaced 1 byte from the memory location pointed to by BX.
-In `mov ax,[si+WordVar]`, the displacement is the offset of `WordVar`.
+In `mov si,[bx+1]`{.nasm}, the displacement is 1; the address from which SI is loaded is displaced 1 byte from the memory location pointed to by BX.
+In `mov ax,[si+WordVar]`{.nasm}, the displacement is the offset of `WordVar`{.nasm}.
 We won't know exactly what that offset is unless we look at the code with a debugger, but it's a constant value nonetheless.

 Don't get caught up worrying about the exact meaning of the term displacement, or indeed of any of the memory addressing terms.
-In a way, the terms are silly; `mov ax,[bx]` is base addressing and `mov ax,[si]` is index addressing, but both load AX from the address pointed to by a register, both are 2 bytes long, and both take 13 cycles to execute.
+In a way, the terms are silly; `mov ax,[bx]`{.nasm} is base addressing and `mov ax,[si]`{.nasm} is index addressing, but both load AX from the address pointed to by a register, both are 2 bytes long, and both take 13 cycles to execute.
 The difference between the two is purely semantic from a programmer's perspective.

 Notwithstanding, we needed to establish a common terminology for the *mod-reg-rm* memory addressing modes, and we've done so.
 Now that we understand how *mod-reg-rm* addressing works and how wonderfully flexible it is, let's look at its dark side.